acgeoffrey/habitTracker/README.md

 - Must have NodeJs and MongoDB installed.
 - Install all needed npm dependencies from package.json.
-- "npm start" (or) "npm run dev" if you need to compile sass files
+- "npm start" (or) "npm run dev" if you need to compile sass files.
-- Server should run on "http://127.0.0.1:8000/"
+- Server should run on "http://localhost:8000/".

 ## Folder Structure